What is an Exclusive Contract with a Real Estate Agent?

 What is buyer-broker exclusive agency?

-The aforementioned situation mentioned earlier would not have occurred with a buyer-broker agreement.
-A buyer cannot ask another broker to show you a property — the buyer and the agent remain a team.
+With a buyer-broker agreement, a buyer cannot ask another broker to show you a property — the buyer and the agent remain a team.
 If the buyer buys without an agent and opts for a For Sale By Owner (FSBO) property, new construction, short sale, or a family member's home, the broker will also earn a commission.
 This is an exclusive right to buy, ensuring your buyer's agent gets their money.

 How does buyer-broker compensation work?

-The broker or agent will make a commission on the property at the time of closing.
+The broker or agent will get a buyer's agent commission at the time of closing.
 However, if a hardworking agent has a buyer trying to flake and purchase a contract with another broker, the buyer may owe compensation.
 Remember, the exclusive agreement is bilateral, and one party cannot terminate it on their own.

 How can you get out of an exclusive buyer's agent contract?